Srpman/InCVisualisation/README.md

 # InCVisualisation Demo
-Demo code of my visualisation of Terry Riley's In C using MIDI files
+Demo code of my visualisation of Terry Riley's In C using MIDI files.

-Visualisation is done via DryWetMIDI and unity trail object
+Visualisation is done via DryWetMIDI library and unity trail object.